 1. Grocery shopping saw a steep increase of 110-115% GMV as residents began stocking up staples and essentials to minimize visits to supermarkets.

 2. E-pharma saw 50-60% growth led by a high increment in e-consultations.

 3. Personal care saw a 120-130% increase, largely driven by the sale of sanitizers and hygiene products.

 As a result, those who thought of eCommerce as a secondary channel are now reconsidering every aspect of their business with a digital mindset.
 Minimal workforce requirements and training costs are some other supporting factors for moving to eCommerce.

 As most authorities advise organizations to prepare for the long haul, here are some steps you take to address the impact of coronavirus on your eCommerce business:

-- Remember that your B2B customers and their customers are relying on you to run operations smoothly.
+- Remember your B2B customers and their customers are relying on you to run smoothly.
 Synchronize your business systems and distribution centers to ensure online product information is constantly updated in real-time.

 - Make sure your web store also displays real-time stock levels and pricing.
 During times of uncertainty, customers need the reassurance that items are in stock and will be shipped if they are ordered.
 If items are out of stock, provide a realistic ship date.

 - Optimize the performance and functionality of your eCommerce platform to address peaks in traffic.
 Make sure that your website has a strong web structure to avoid any loss in business revenue and reputation.